sijokuruvilla/skg_blog/pages/zentracker.md

 - **Top 10 Spends Visualization**: Stay on top of your finances with visual insights into your top 10 spending categories.
 - **Unassigned Tag Tracking**: Easily track and assign categories to untagged transactions, ensuring that no expense is left unaccounted for.
 - **Email Notifications**: Receive daily, weekly, and monthly summaries of your expenses to stay informed about your financial status.

-Zen Tracker is the perfect solution for those looking to automate financial tracking and make informed decisions based on personal spending patterns.

 [Privacy Policy](https://www.sijokuruvilla.in/zentracker/privacypolicy) <br>
 [Terms of Service](https://www.sijokuruvilla.in/zentracker/termsofservice)